Legal

 • Email delivery service — for transactional notifications.

-We share certain information with Google and Meta (Facebook) for advertising measurement and audience building.
+We share certain information with Google, Microsoft, and Meta (Facebook) for analytics and, if you have consented, advertising measurement.
 See the Cookies and tracking section below for full details on what is shared and how to opt out.

 We may disclose information if required to do so by law, by a valid subpoena, by a lawful government request, or where we believe in good faith that disclosure is necessary to protect our rights, your safety, or the safety of others.